gerardrbentley/cookiecutter-streamlit/README.md

 Includes weights and configurations for YOLOv4-tiny on OpenCV from [darknet github](https://github.com/AlexeyAB/darknet), which will not apply to all projects.

+### data_science

+Roughly based on [DrivenData's](https://www.drivendata.org/competitions/) repo [cookiecutter-data-science](http://drivendata.github.io/cookiecutter-data-science/)

+Provides a directory structure for data processing pipeline, feature engineering, model training, and displaying all of these along with model prediction in the main streamlit app.

 ## Connect to your own Repo

 Save your project and share with the world!